-If you agree to participate we will ask for your consent either online or on paper.
+If you agree for your child to participate we will ask for your consent either online or on paper.

-Because the study aims to collect information over a five year period, we are aiming to make your involvement as simple and flexible as possible.
-You can decide what parts of the study you want to be a part of, and how you would like us to contact you: whether by letter, telephone, email or text.
-You will be free to decide how much you want to take part and your preferences at any time during the study.
+As the study aims to collect information over a five year period, we are aiming to make your involvement as simple and flexible as possible.
+You can decide what parts of the study you want your child to be a part of; and you will be able to consent for the parts of the research that you are happy for your child to participate in.
+You will also be able to tell us how you would like us to contact you: whether by letter, telephone, email or text.
+You will be free to change your mind about your child's participation and yours or your child's preferences at any time during the study.